 Led by our Design Director, Daniele De Iuliis, the necessity to combine form and function is incredibly important to everyone at Occuity.
 Our objective is to deliver devices which not only deliver exceptional performance, but that are a pleasure to own and use.

-Occuity is committed to protecting and growing it's shareholder value by patenting the novel aspects of it's research and development that underpin the planned devices.
-The technology underpinning Occuity's devices is protected by 9 granted patents which Occuity have exclusive access to.
-Several more patents covering novel techniques used in the various devices are in progress and it is anticipated that further will be applied for as part of the ongoing research program within the company.
+Occuity is committed to protecting and growing its shareholder value by patenting the novel aspects of its research and development that underpin the planned devices.
+The technology underpinning Occuity's devices is protected by 9 granted patents to which Occuity have exclusive access.
+Six more patents covering novel techniques used in the various devices are in progress and it is anticipated that further will be applied for as part of the ongoing research program within the company.